 National Tick Awareness Month

-It also means that it's time to gear up for the start of the second annual National Tick Awareness Month (NTAM), a client-education initiative introduced last March by the Canadian Veterinary Medical Association (CVMA) in partnership with Merck Animal Health.
+March is National Tick Awareness Month (NTAM), a client-education initiative introduced in 2016 by the Canadian Veterinary Medical Association (CVMA) in partnership with Merck Animal Health.

-Thanks to the enthusiastic response of the Canadian veterinary community to last year's inaugural campaign, a growing number of pet owners across the country are now aware of the risk of exposure to ticks in early spring, and are taking measures to protect their pets and their families against these parasites and the diseases they can carry.
+Thanks to the enthusiastic response of the Canadian veterinary community to the campaign, a growing number of pet owners across the country are now aware of the risk of exposure to ticks in early spring, and are taking measures to protect their pets and their families against these parasites and the diseases they can carry.

 National Tick Awareness Month Webinar Available to View Until March 1, 2018